 These instructions are sent with the plant gift

 This is the sweet bay tree - Laurus nobilis which produces savoury leaves for cooking.
-It is normally grown outside, but young trees are quite happy indoors in winter and are very easy to care for.

-When in a small pot, young bays will need some watering, especially if your room is centrally heated.
+When in a small pot, young bays will need some watering,

 Bay trees are quite slow growing but if allowed to they will grow to full size trees in about 30 years.
 To encourage healthy growth repot your bay tree about once a year in the spring time.
 To keep their shape you may also want to give them a haircut at the beginning and end of the growing season.